craig-osterhout/docs/content/guides/django.md

 Open a browser and navigate to [http://localhost:8000](http://localhost:8000).

 Try editing a file, for example add a view to `myapp/views.py`.
 Compose Watch syncs the change into the container and Django's dev server reloads automatically.
-If you add a package to `requirements.txt`, Compose Watch triggers a full image rebuild.
+If you update `pyproject.toml` or `uv.lock`, Compose Watch triggers a full image rebuild.

 Press `ctrl`+`c` to stop.